-- Covid-19 impacts the respiratory system, about $\frac{1}{3}$ of the patients who have COVID-19 will require ICU admission at some point[2]. - Hospitals are trying to minimize ICU staff entering Covid-19 patients' room in light of PPE shortage and risk of exposure[3]. - More specifically, ICU teams need a novel way to remotely monitor and adjust settings on key ICU equipments in order to efficiently monitor and provide consistent healthcare service to all patients as we cope with ICU need surge due to COVID-19. - Previous work by Vagvolgyi et Al[1], proposed a robotic system that is capable of tele-operate devices using 2D cartesian robot mounted on device. - To achieve our goal, the problem is broken into 4 functional segment: Identify device, Go to device, Operate device, and Information feedback. - Chart relating functional segments and operational solution is shown below.
+- Covid-19 impacts the respiratory system, about 1⁄2 of the patients who have COVID-19 will require ICU admission at some point[2]. - Hospitals are trying to minimize ICU staff entering Covid-19 patients' room in light of PPE shortage and risk of exposure[3]. - More specifically, ICU teams need a novel way to remotely monitor and adjust settings on key ICU equipments in order to efficiently monitor and provide consistent healthcare service to all patients as we cope with ICU need surge due to COVID-19.